 Premade covers can be found for about $100.
 These are often rejected designs made for other projects and are typically only the front cover.
 Because every book needs three separate files: print, ebook, and a square for audio books and to use as a thumbnail on websites, expect to pay an additional $250 for someone to adjust that cover to your trim size.
 For just a little more money, it’s possible to get a cover designed specifically for your book.

-99 Designs offers an ebook only options from $199 and both a print and ebook cover from $399.
+99 Designs offers ebook only options from $199 and both a print and ebook covers from $399.

 Damonza offers package deals starting at $1070, which include: print cover (front, back, and spine), ebook cover, interior formatting for both print and ebook, barcode generation from your ISBN, and an image for marketing and promotion purposes.

 Before committing to a cover, run a few preliminary designs through focus groups comprised of the book’s target audience.
-This will generate ideas of what is most likely to sell when the book is eventually published.
+This will provide valuable feedback on what is most likely to sell when the book is eventually published.

 Learn more about book covers here: Book Cover 101